joinpursuit/AC_4_Web/units/react/exercises/react_checkbox/react_checkbox.md

 ### Select All

-Create a react component that will three options and three corresponding checkboxes.
+Create a React component that will display three options and three corresponding checkboxes.
 Above these, add two buttons:

 * `select all`: will check all checkboxes.
 * `select none`: will uncheck all checkboxes.